By Ricotta & Marks, P.C. on August 9th, 2021 in

 Call 347-464-8694 or contact us online to speak with our race and nationality discrimination attorneys about your circumstances.
 Learn more about racial discrimination in the workplace here.
 We understand that your situation is urgent.
 Our New York employment discrimination attorneys will respond to your questions and concerns as quickly as possible.

-Ricotta & Marks, P.C., has offices located in Queens, New York and Carle Place, New York, and serves clients throughout New York State, including, but not limited to, clients within Astoria, Bayside, Corona, Elmhurst, Flushing, Forest Hills, Howard Beach, Jamaica, Kew Gardens, Ozone Park, Richmond Hill, Douglaston, Great Neck, Little Neck, Nassau County, Suffolk County, Brooklyn, Bronx, Nassau, and Manhattan.
+Ricotta & Marks, P.C., has offices employment law office located in Queens, New York and Long Island City, New York, and serves clients throughout New York State, including, but not limited to, clients within Astoria, Bayside, Corona, Elmhurst, Flushing, Forest Hills, Howard Beach, Jamaica, Kew Gardens, Ozone Park, Richmond Hill, Douglaston, Great Neck, Little Neck, Nassau County, Suffolk County, Brooklyn, Bronx, Nassau, and Manhattan.